JamesGJ5-Learning-To-Code/memory-card/plans.md

     - If it is not in imagesClickedThisRound, simply adds this src to the set via set.add
     - If it is already in imagesClickedThisRound, simply empties the set via set.clear
 12. DONE Pass this method down to the img element in the child Card via render props to trigger when an onClick event is fired and supply the src (which may be accessed via props.imgSrc)
-13. In MemoryGame, write an effect that depends on imagesClickedThisRound and compares imagesClickedThisRound.length to highScore, setting the latter to the former if the former is greater than the latter
+13. DONE In MemoryGame, write an effect that depends on imagesClickedThisRound and compares imagesClickedThisRound.length to highScore, setting the latter to the former if the former is greater than the latter

 14. DONE Pass highScore from MemoryGame to HighScore via render props, naming the attribute "score"
 15. DONE In HighScore, display props.highScore in the div.highScore's text content